wavemaker/docs/learn/react-native/expo-debug.md

 ![expo portal ios url](/learn/assets/expo-portal-ios-link.png)

 7. When you shake the phone, the expo developer menu opens up.
 In the developer menu, click on `Debug Remote JS` option to debug the JavaScript of the app.
 You can stop debugging by tapping on the `Stop Debug` in developer menu.
-An active debugging session will make the app to run slower.
+An active debugging session will make the app run slower.

 <img src="../../assets/expo-developer-menu.png" style="height:480px">